Nihal-m24/Pokedex/README.md

 Functionality:

-The purpose of this app is to show basic information for 600+ Pokémons, such as the name, multiple images, weight and height.
-The app also allows ussers to save mock Pokémon cards to their photo library.
+The purpose of this app is to show basic information for 600+ Pokémons, such as the name, multiple images, weight, and height.
+The app allows users to save mock Pokémon cards to their photo library.

 Images: